 When you are ready to get moving, either alone or with a roommate, there are a few things to consider.
 First, the closer you are to the downtown area, the more expensive housing is.
 On the other hand, if you move within walking or cycling distance of your job, this will save you money in gas, parking, and other car-related fees or public transportation costs.
 You also want to consider the crime rate of the area.
 A killer deal on an apartment is not really a deal after all if your safety is at risk.

-If you have to commute to work, get in a carpool.
+One of the best parts of living in San Francisco is that you don’t necessarily need a car because there’s plenty of public transportation.
+Potrero, Fillmore, and Haight are great neighborhoods with easy access to public transportation.
+If you have to commute to work, and you don’t live near public transportation, get in a carpool.
 There are countless parking lots where you can “park and ride.”
 This will save you a ton of gas money and wear-and-tear on your vehicle.
 If you live in the city, you can walk or cycle nearly everywhere.
 With plenty of gorgeous weather and large sidewalks, this is a very walkable city.
 MUNI is the city bus system most used in the downtown area while BART is predominantly used in the Bay Area.
 Get yourself a monthly pass, so you do not have to pay every time you get on when moving here.

 Buying groceries at the expensive little local store by your apartment downtown will break the bank very quickly.
 Go to the farmers market whenever possible.
 The food is fresher, less expensive, and you get to support local farmers.
 It may be a little out of your way, but well worth it when you can stock your fridge on a budget.
 The last thing you want to do is eat out every day.